msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 θ̂ = PointEstimator(deepset)
 ```

-Next, we train the estimator:
+Next, we train the estimator.

 ```
 m = 1